 Monday, Day 2 - Venice to San Pietro in Volta

-We cruise to the island of Murano, famous for its glass, and then on a private boat to the island of Sant'Erasmo for our tasting at the superb Wine Estate of Orto.
-We return to La Bella Vita for lunch then a late afternoon cruise to Pellestrina along the Canal of the Orphans, past interesting islands such as San Giorgio Maggiore with its church by Palladio, San Clemente, Santo Spirito and Poveglia with their brightly colored houses and painted fishing boats before leaving the Lido en route to Pellestrina where we moor in San Pietro in Volta.
+We cruise to the island of Murano, famous for its glass, and then on a private boat to the island of Sant’Erasmo for our tasting at the superb Wine Estate of Orto.
+We return to La Bella Vita for lunch then a late afternoon cruise to Pellestrina along the Canal of the Orphans, past interesting islands such as San Giorgio Maggiore with its church by Palladio, San Clemente, Santo Spirito and Poveglia with their brightly coloured houses and painted fishing boats before leaving the Lido en route to Pellestrina where we moor in San Pietro in Volta.
 Here there is the opportunity to stroll or cycle along the 18th century Istrian sea wall, with the Adriatic on one side and the lagoon on the other.
-Enjoy an aperitif at a local bacaroi before dinner on board.
+Enjoy an aperitif at a local ‘bacaroi’ before dinner on board.

 Tuesday, Day 3 - San Pietro in Volta to Taglio di Po

 This morning we cruise to the Venetian city of Chioggia, one of the most important fish markets in Italy.
-The fishing harbor is home to the majority of Italy's fishing fleets and the vast wholesale fish market serves both local and international markets.
-The lively, colorful market building houses around 30 fish stalls with fishmongers selling the locally caught catches of sea cicadas (a delicious crustacean), sole, sea-bass, black sea bass, scallops, anchovies, and sardines, which are believed to be particularly healthy due to the local shallow waters.
+The fishing harbour is home to the majority of Italy’s fishing fleets and the vast wholesale fish market serves both local and international markets.
+The lively, colourful market building houses around 30 fish stalls with fishmongers selling the locally caught catches, of sea cicadas (a delicious crustacean), sole, sea-bass, black sea bass, scallops, anchovies and sardines, which are believed to be particularly healthy due to the local shallow waters.
 Fish from all over the world is also sold here on a wholesale basis with frozen, conserved and smoked as well as fresh fish being available.
 Our chef will walk us round the market and make his choice for lunch.
-This afternoon we cruise slowly along the canal through a nature reserve where we should see colorful flamingos and other wildlife.
-Dinner this evening will be ashore in the beautiful 17th century Villa Ca'Zen in Taglio di Po.
+This afternoon we cruise slowly along the canal through a nature reserve where we should see colourful flamingos and other wildlife.
+Dinner this evening will be ashore in the beautiful 17th century Villa Ca’Zen in Taglio di Po.
 We will be kindly hosted by the owners of this private stately home where Lord Byron courted Countess Giuccioli and wrote some of his best poetry.